 America’s legacy is one that welcomes immigrants and refugees.
 For generations, the Statue of Liberty has stood for freedom and new beginnings for those who had to flee persecution.
 This has made our country strong and prosperous as each new arrival contributes to our economy.

 Welcoming refugees in your community is one small act that has an incredibly positive ripple effect.
 It benefits us all.
-So in honor of creating a world with more compassion and kindness, we're sharing 5 ways you can embrace refugees close to home and around the world - today and every day.
+You may be wondering how to help refugees.
+In honor of creating a world with more compassion and kindness, we're sharing 5 ways to help refugees close to home and around the world - today and every day.

 1. Make a Friend